Edward “Sandy” Montgomery – President

 Martha Knowles – Secretary/Treasurer

 Martha Knowles, our Secretary/Treasurer, was a professional librarian and records management specialist.
-She was administrator and Registrar for the first four TVIW symposia (2011, 2013, 2014, 2016) and will be very involved in TVIW 5 in 2017.
+She was administrator and Registrar for the first four TVIW symposia (2011, 2013, 2014, 2016) and was very involved in TVIW 5 in 2017.

 In another time and place, she is active in the Society for Creative Anachronism, as well as several local science fiction conventions (such as LibertyCon in Chattanooga, TN).
 She lives in Oak Ridge, TN, with her husband and two cats.